A Changing World

 As we all come to terms with a new reality and bunker down for a while because of the coronavirus, it seems the universe is speaking directly at us – telling us to just slow down, take a deep breath, catch up on all our favourite Netflix shows or spend more time in the garden.
-Maybe this will in time allow us to bring a stronger attention to how we can emerge stronger and more empowered than ever to face our future – head on.

 Many of us will be working or studying from home during this period which will no doubt shift our perception of how and where this can happen.
 We’re now finding out that there is much we were told could not be done remotely that indeed, can be done remotely!
 But as this style of work increases, It’s hard to imagine how employers won’t increasingly rely on individuals who can demonstrate strong online workplace skills; like being well organised, team focused and collaborative, and with strong communication skills like listening and presenting.
 Now might be a perfect time to learn or practice these skills to build up our confidence.